Reducing Friction, Enabling Reflection

 However, growing friction is causing users to lose insights, obscuring long-term patterns and progress.

-Weekly reviews currently get buried under users’ daily entries in HWF's check in tab, hiding long-term themes and complicating insight retrieval.
+Weekly reviews currently get buried under users’ daily entries, hiding long-term themes and complicating insight retrieval.

 How might I allow users to more easily revisit, compare, and synthesize weekly review insights over time?